A Wavefield Correlation Approach to Improve Sound Speed Estimation in Ultrasound Autofocusing: Theory

-for pressure field $P$ at spatial locations $\boldsymbol{x_1}$ and $\boldsymbol{x_2}$, is formulated for pulse-echo ultrasound using the van Cittert-Zernike theorem through an aberrating layer in \cite{Mallart1994Adaptive} as:
+where $P$ denote the pressure signal and $\langle \cdot \rangle$ denotes cross-correlation.
+Using the van Cittert-Zernike theorem, the correlation $R$ is formulated for pulse-echo ultrasound through an aberrating layer according to \cite{Mallart1991van, Mallart1994Adaptive} as:

-In this equation, $A$ is the resulting amplitude term, $\phi$ is the aberration expressed as a phase, $\lambda$ is the wavelength, $z$ is the depth, and $P_i$ is the transmitted pressure field.
+In \eqref{eq:r_def}, $A$ is the resulting amplitude term, $\phi$ is the aberration expressed as a phase, $\lambda$ is the wavelength, $z$ is the depth, and $P_i$ is the transmitted pressure field, which insonifies the medium $U$.
 The integral term represents the Fourier transform of the source pressure field intensity, per the van Cittert-Zernike theorem.
 The second exponential term outside of the Fourier transform represents a location-dependent phase term based on the Fresnel approximation.
 The first exponential then represents any remaining phase difference between the two receive locations due to aberration.
 When the two receive locations share a common midpoint about the transducer axis, i.e.,

-and the data is beamformed, all phase terms except the first term cancel out or become deterministic.
+and the data are beamformed, all phase terms except the first term cancel out or become deterministic.
 The first phase term thus accounts for any beamforming inaccuracies that cause aberration in the final beamformed data.
 Under perfect focusing, the first phase term should reduce to 0.
 The mean phase difference between common midpoint signals, called the common midpoint phase error \cite{Simson2025Ultrasound}, is proposed as a measure of the focusing quality of the beamformer and utilized as an optimization objective, i.e.,

-In Simson et al. \cite{Simson2025Ultrasound}, the common midpoint phase error for the beamformed data over all common midpoint subapertures of size 17 elements was used after excluding values where the correlation coefficient at that location was lower than 0.9 to exclude noisy signals.
-Similarly, the work in this paper uses this filtered version of the common midpoint phase error (CMPE), which is minimized during the optimization process.
+In Simson et al. \cite{Simson2025Ultrasound}, the common midpoint phase error for the beamformed data over all common midpoint subapertures of size 17 elements was used after excluding values where the correlation coefficient at that location was below a threshold $\zeta$ to exclude noisy signals (e.g. from anechoic regions).
+Similarly, the present work uses this filtered version of the common midpoint phase error (CMPE), which is minimized during the optimization process.
 This metric is computed through software beamforming of the data using WFC.
 Separate simulations are performed for each subaperture considered, and both the ASM simulations and correlation process for final image formation are composed of differentiable operations.